krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 - Dimensions:
   - Fairness: promote inclusion and prevent discrimination
   - __Explainability = Understand the nature and behavior of the model__.
 Being able to look at inputs and outputs and explain without understanding exactly how the model came to the conclusion.
 High Interpretability: Linear Regression.
   - __Interpretability: degree to which a human can understand the cause of a decision__.
-High Interpretability – Decision Trees
+High Interpretability - Decision Trees
+    - Interpretability is about understanding the internal mechanisms of a machine learning model, whereas explainability focuses on providing understandable reasons for the model's predictions and behaviors to stakeholders
   - Privacy and security: individuals control when and if their data is used
   - Transparency
   - Veracity and robustness: reliable even in unexpected situations